geochrist/dctk/INSTALL.md

       asap7/asap7sc7p5t_27/LIB/CCS/asap7sc7p5t_INVBUF_RVT_TT_ccs_201020.lib.

-  The following modifications should be made:
+  The following modifications should be made, after gunzipping it:

   1. Replace all values of 1e-22 with 1.0000e-5